pactflow/katacoda-workshops/pactflow-ai/step1.md

 Log into your PactFlow account, and visit the Settings > Tokens page.
 Select `Copy Token Value` on the Read only token, and select `as Environment Variables`.

-You can now paste the environment variables into the terminal on the right, and press Enter.
+You can now paste the environment variables into the terminal on the right, and press enter.

 ### Check

 Before moving to the next step, check the following:

 1. There is a binary accessible on the command line called `pactflow-ai`{{exec}}.
-2. You can run the binary `pactflow-ai`{{exec}}
+2. You can run the binary `pactflow-ai`{{exec}}.
 3. You've set your PactFlow authentication credentials.
    1. environment variables `PACT_BROKER_BASE_URL` & `PACT_BROKER_TOKEN` in your shell.